marivelasque/HoneybeeOutreach/README.md

 # Data and R code from "Apis meliffera cognition as a tool for scientific engagement"

 All data and subsequent data analysis can be found at either in the directory 'data' or "analysis".
-Results and figures can be viwed in the "reports" directory.